Written by: Bonnie Feldman, DDS, MBA, Mariella Lodi, Ellen M. Martin

-Rheumatoid Arthritis occurs when the body’s immune system incorrectly attacks cells in the joints, causing the synovial tissue that lines the joints to thicken.
-The resulting joint swelling causes pain in and around the joints themselves.
+Rheumatoid Arthritis occurs when the body’s immune system incorrectly attacks cells in the joints.
+This causes the synovial tissue that lines the joints to thicken.
+Next, the resulting joint swelling causes pain in and around the joints themselves.
 When left untreated, the inflammation may damage not only the cartilage surrounding the ends of the bones, but also the bones themselves.
 Over time, the loss of cartilage can lead to the joints becoming loose and painful, presenting a risk of losing joint mobility (1).
-Though RA typically affects joints of the feet, wrists, knees, ankles, and hands, it is a systemic disease, meaning it can also affect tissues in the cardiovascular or respiratory systems.
+Though RA typically affects joints of the feet, wrists, knees, ankles, and hands, it is a systemic disease.
+This means it can also affect tissues in the cardiovascular or respiratory systems.
 Unfortunately, there is no current “cure” for Rheumatoid Arthritis.
 However, with early diagnosis and holistic treatment, RA symptoms can be managed.

 Are there best foods for RA?

-That being said, you have to start somewhere, and there is some scientifically backed evidence to support certain foods over others for RA patients.
+That being said, you have to start somewhere.
+Currently, there is some scientifically backed evidence to support certain foods over others for RA patients.
 This table has been constructed to highlight the abundant information on food and RA, and we believe it to be a great starting point for any RA patient.
-In addition to a wide variety of scientific articles, we used information from Personal Remedies, which harnesses a knowledge base backed by science to suggest which foods to avoid and consume based on specific diseases.
+In addition to a wide variety of scientific articles, we used information from Personal Remedies.
+The site harnesses a knowledge base backed by science to suggest which foods to avoid and consume based on specific diseases.
 This service is free and shows individual food items and supplements that are the “best” for RA patients, in order of strength of scientific support.
 Combining their guidelines with our own knowledge, scientific research, and other scholarly tables we’ve crafted our best food recommendations for RA patients.

 In general, following a generic autoimmune diet, which broadly focuses on eliminating processed foods, dairy, and added sugar, while increasing consumption of vegetables, fruits, fish and other whole foods may be important for RA patients.
 Drinking plenty of fluids is important in keeping your body functioning as best it can.
 We recommend keeping a food diary to uncover any foods that trigger your symptoms, as well as foods that your body responds well to.

 Besides these general tips for managing joint pain, there are some dietary guidelines that are more specific to RA patients.
 Implementing fish oil supplements (18 grams/day), which are high in the omega-3 fatty acids DHA and EPA, has been shown to decrease inflammation.
-Introducing antioxidant supplements, such as vitamin E (800 iu/day) and selenium (300 mg/day), into your diet may further help to control RA symptoms.
+Introducing antioxidant supplements like vitamin E (800 iu/day) and selenium (300 mg/day) into your diet may further help to control RA symptoms.
 Additionally, studies have found that curcumin, which is the active component of turmeric, can be effective in treating RA symptoms by acting as a powerful anti-inflammatory agent (3).
-Curcumin is believed to be effective because not only is it a potent antioxidant, it also acts through multiple pathways to suppress the inflammation that underlies RA.
-Bromelain and papain enzymes are also strong anti-inflammatory agents that can be found in pineapple and papaya respectively (4).
+Curcumin is believed to be effective because of how it’s a potent antioxidant.
+Furthermore, it also acts through multiple pathways to suppress the inflammation that underlies RA.
+Bromelain and papain enzymes are also strong anti-inflammatory agents that can be found in pineapple and papaya, respectively (4).